jonathanLynn/ciscoMeraki/README.md

 Ensure you have the following installed on your PC/VM/Container:
 *Node.JS
-*NPM with both fetch and aws-sdk (latest versions)
+*NPM with both requests and meraki packages (latest versions)

 ### :point_down: How to Get Started: